celestiaorg/celestia-app/README.md

 ## Usage

-First, make sure that the BBR congestion control algorithm is enabled in the system's kernel.
+First, make sure that the [BBR](https://www.ietf.org/archive/id/draft-cardwell-iccrg-bbr-congestion-control-01.html) ("Bottleneck Bandwidth and Round-trip propagation time") congestion control algorithm is enabled in the system's kernel.
 The result should contain `bbr`:

 ```sh
 sysctl net.ipv4.tcp_congestion_control
 ```

-If not, enable it in Linux by calling the `make use-bbr` or by running:
+If not, enable it on Linux by calling the `make use-bbr` or by running:

 ```sh
 sudo modprobe tcp_bbr